GamingLuke1337/cfx-server-data/README.md

 now due to obsolete dependencies, the original code is available at the following link:
 [cfx-server-data](https://github.com/citizenfx/cfx-server-data).

+I added linting to this branch to test the changes I've made.

 ## Policy
 You can make pull requests to propose changes that benefit _everyone_.
 Add new useful resources, change/improve existing ones - anything goes, as long as you make sure to: